UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

 > > ~~~
 > > $ grep spatial *.csv
 > > ~~~
-> > The above will output the lines to confirm this.
+> > The above will output the lines to confirm this, but it's hard to read.
+> > Use a pipe to output your output to a file in the results directory
+> > `grep spatial *.csv | ../results/isGrepCaseSensitive.csv`
 > > {: .bash}
+> > Insert image here?
 > {: .solution}
 {: .challenge}